How to Protect Yourself: Automobile Repossession

 Voluntarily returning the vehicle to the creditor may reduce your creditor's expenses in retaking the car and may reduce the amount you will owe the creditor.
-You will still be responsible for paying any deficiency on your loan, and your creditor may still enter the repossession on your credit report.
+However, voluntarily returning the vehicle does not eliminate your obligations to the creditor.
+For example, you will still be responsible for paying any deficiency on your loan and your creditor may still enter the repossession on your credit report.

-Once your car has been repossessed, your creditor may decide to keep the car as compensation for your debt or resell it in either a public or private sale.
+Once your car has been repossessed, your creditor may decide to keep the car as compensation for your debt or resell it in a public or private sale.
 In either case, your creditor must notify you about what will happen to the car.
 If the creditor decides it wants to keep the car, you have the right to demand the car be sold instead.
 You may choose to exercise this right especially if the car is worth more than the amount owed on the loan.
 If the car is sold at a public auction, you must be notified of the date in advance.
-If sold at a private sale, you will be notified of a date after which it will be sold.
+If sold via an auto dealer, you will be notified of a date after which it will be sold.